ulelab/cv_coverage/README.md

  **Common issues**

  The script needs writing permission in the staging directory to make `results` directory and environment variable `TMPDIR` for temporary files.
 If you get `KeyError: 'TMPDIR'` a solution would be to type `export TMPDIR=<path_to_folder>` in terminal where you want to run the script.

+ **Outputs**
+ - A pdf file with graphs showing % k-mer group coverage around landmarks for each analyzed CLIP dataset;
+ - A tsv file with % coverage values (raw values used for plotting);
+ - A text file that saves the number of analyzed landmarks in each sample;
+ - A tsv file with saved run parameters.